jhudsl/tidyversecourse/manuscript/prediction.md

 Random sampling is a necessary approach to having a representative sample.
 Random sampling in data collection means that you randomly choose your subjects and don't choose who gets to be in the sample and who doesn't.
 In random sampling, you select your subjects from the population at random like based on a coin toss.
 The following are examples of lousy sampling:

-A research project on attitudes toward owning guns through a survey sent to subscribers of a gun-related magazine (gun magazine subscribers are not representative of the general population, and the sample is very biased)
+* A research project on attitudes toward owning guns through a survey sent to subscribers of a gun-related magazine (gun magazine subscribers are not representative of the general population, and the sample is very biased).
-A research project on television program choices by looking at Facebook TV interests (not everybody has a Facebook account) A research study on school meals and educational outcomes done in a neighborhood with residents mainly from one racial group (school meal can have a different effect on different income and ethnic groups) A researcher polls people as they walk by on the street.
-A TV show host asks the program viewers to visit the network website and respond to a poll.
-With this logic, most online surveys or surveys on social media has to be taken with a grain of salt because not members of all social groups have an online presentation or use social media.
+*  A research project on television program choices by looking at Facebook TV interests (not everybody has a Facebook account.
+Most online surveys or surveys on social media have to be taken with a grain of salt because not all members of all social groups have an online presentation or use social media.)
+* A research study on school meals and educational outcomes done in a neighborhood with residents mainly from one racial group (school meals can have a different effect on different income and ethnic groups).

 The moral of the story is to always think about what your population is.
 Your population will change from one project to the next.
 If you are researching the effect of smoking on pregnant women, then your population is, well, pregnant women (and not men).
 After you know your population, then you will always want collect data from a sample that is representative of your population.
 Random sampling helps.